-I use the archaic "twain" here because it is usually seen only in the phrase "in twain," and this translates the single Greek adverb $\delta i \chi \alpha$ .
+I use the archaic "twain" here because it is usually seen only in the phrase "in twain," and this translates the single Greek adverb $\delta i \chi \alpha$.

-Euclid's numbers seem to be indistinguishable from our nonempty finite sets.
+Euclid's numbers seem to be indistinguishable from our finite sets with at least two elements.
 After the definition of unit or unity in the Elements (quoted in §3.1, p.
 54), there comes,